Rails 6.x Auth with MagicLink using SecureRandom Token

 end

-NOTE: In real projects I tend to put all my business logic in a command
+NOTE: In real projects I tend to put all my business logic in a command or service class – I like skinny models and skinny controllers)

 We need to add the route to the users login_controller with: